 Apache’s basic architecture can result in high resource consumption, which can cause server issues like slow speed.
 But processes are handled asynchronously by Nginx via an event loop.
 It runs a single master process in which a single thread handles multiple requests, requiring less memory and CPU and, of course, being much faster than the Apache HTTP server.

-So, clearly, Nginx is the winner of this option with a lightweight structure and a faster architecture than Apache.
+So, Nginx is the winner of this option with a lightweight structure and a faster architecture than Apache.

 Apache vs Nginx: Performance

 Apache and Nginx are not alike in processing static and dynamic content.
 Let’s see which one is better.
 Apache embeds a processor into each of its worker instances, but Nginx relies on an external processor to handle dynamic content requests.

 Since the RAM usage of Apache is faster than Nginx in handling requests, it works slower.
 Therefore, Nginx performs 2/5 times faster than Apache in static content.